f-society-ga/StockClosr/README.md

 We will use D3 for our data models.

-The outside API we will be using is Yahoo Finance.
+The outside API we will be using is Markit On Demand.
 As a strech goal, time permitting, we will use StockTwits.

 We will use tools such as Trello for user stories.
 Git & GitHub for version control.
 RoboMongo for database visualization.
 Draw.io for wire frames and prezi.com for our pitch deck presentation.